mflaxman/blind-xpub/README.md

-# Blinding A Seed Phrase Using BIP32 Paths
+# Blinding A Seed Phrase Using Massive BIP32 Paths

 ## Intro